 5. Save Money On Public Transportation With A Monthly Or Yearly Pass

 If cycling is not your thing or you actually have to cover longer distances, public transport in Germany is a great option.
 Instead of paying for each trip individually, get a 10er ticket that discounts each ride by about 25%, if you don’t ride regularly, or a monthly pass with discounts up to 50%, if you ride the train or bus daily.
 Also, be sure to check with your employer if they offer a Firmenticket, a discounted monthly pass for the local public transportation.

 If you travel lots between bigger cities, the Bahn Card is a great way of saving money in Germany.
 You can buy different types for a one-time fee (from 17,90 euros), resulting in reduced individual tickets (from 25% discount).
 Often a Bahn Card is already worth getting if you plan on taking 2-4 interregional train trips per year.
 If you are a frequent rider, you can also get the Bahn Card 100, which offers unlimited rides.

 6. Change Electricity Provider & Car Insurance

 When you move into an apartment in Germany, you will always have electricity, as you silently agree to a contract with the general city provider.
 However, you can actually choose from which provider you would like to receive electricity, often for a better price.
-You can benefit from new customer bonuses and save between 100 to 200 euros when you change provider.
+You can save between 100 to 200 euros when you change providers.
 Find out how in our in-depth guide below.